International Students & Scholars

 Located LLC is a San Francisco based relocation company that was created to help people move to the San Francisco Bay Area.
 They can help you with finding an apartment, moving logistics, and getting acclimated to life in San Francisco.
 In addition to helping you secure an apartment, Located LLC provides airport pickups, neighborhoods tours, English lessons, networking events, and other services.

 Avoid Rental Scams – do not be a victim of fraud.
 Criminals pretending to be landlords are active in San Francisco.
-The United Stated Federal Trade Commission provides resources for renters to avoid rental scams.
-Please review the information carefully before sending money to potential landlords. https://www.consumer.ftc.gov/articles/0079-rental-listing-scams
+The United States Federal Trade Commission provides resources for renters to avoid rental scams.
+Please review this information carefully before sending money to potential landlords.

 Support from the UCSF International Students & Scholars Office